Elastic Lattices Inspired by Ulam-Warburton Cellular Automaton

-For the sake of illustration, I demonstrate here a lattice design based on Ulam-Warburton cellular automaton (UWCA), named after the contributions of Ulam and Warburton~\cite{warburton2019ulam}, not to mention its popularity in mathematical circles ~\cite{ulam1962some,applegate2010toothpick,warburton2019ulam}.
-The UWCA algorithm can be explained via an infinite sheet of packed square cells.
-These square cells can be in a state of “ON” or “OFF” (may also be interpreted as ``1" or ``0" or ``dead" or ``alive" cells).
-Initially, a pristine set of squares is set at an “OFF" state, and one single square is turned ``ON" in its center.
-The rule for UWCA mandates that the neighboring ``OFF" squares turn ``ON" \textit{only} if they have a single edge shared with an ``ON" square.
-If an ``OFF" square cell shares two or more edges with ``ON" cells, that square does not get activated (i.e., turned ``ON").
-Every stage the pattern grows is called a generation~\cite{ulam1962some} (shall be assigned the variable $n_g$ henceforth), and researchers have studied these patterns to predict the growth after a known number of generations \cite{applegate2010toothpick}.
-An additional rule for the considered Ulam-Warburton CA is that if an ``OFF" cell becomes ``ON" at any given generation, it stays ``ON" throughout future generations.
-Note that UWCA rules can be applied to other regular shapes, like a hexagon or triangle \cite{ulam1962some}.
+For the sake of illustration, I demonstrate here a lattice design based on Ulam-Warburton Cellular Automaton (UWCA), named after the contributions of Ulam and Warburton~\cite{warburton2019ulam}.~Rather popular in mathematical circles~\cite{ulam1962some,applegate2010toothpick,warburton2019ulam}, the UWCA algorithm can be conceptualized using an infinite sheet of packed square cells.~These square cells exist in a binary state, typically denoted as “ON” or “OFF” (may also be interpreted as ``1" or ``0" or ``dead" or ``alive" cells).~Initially, a pristine set of squares is set at an “OFF" state, except for a single central square which is designated ``ON".
+The defining rule of UWCA mandates that the neighboring ``OFF" squares turn ``ON" \textit{only} if they share a single edge with an ``ON" square.~If an ``OFF" square cell shares two or more edges with ``ON" cells, that square remains inactive (i.e., ``OFF").~Every stage the pattern grows is called a generation~\cite{ulam1962some} (assigned the variable $n_g$ henceforth), and this growth is a topic of mathematical analysis to predict the growth after a known number of generations \cite{applegate2010toothpick}.~An additional rule for the considered UWCA is that if an ``OFF" cell becomes ``ON" at any given generation, it stays ``ON" throughout all future generations.~Note that UWCA rules can be applied to other regular shapes, like a hexagon or triangle \cite{ulam1962some}.